ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

     1. When a user inserts the character (e.g., `@`) into the editor, which activates the mention popup.
     2. When a user adds or removes text after inserting the mention character into the editor.
     3. When a user repositions the cursor between the text segments added after the mention character.
+    4. When there is configuration element `nimble-rich-text-mention-users` but with no mapping elements.

     Refer the [accessibility](#accessibility) section to know more details about when it requires to emit the event for performing the filtering in the client application.